hedyhli/cognate-playground/README.md

 Here are two approaches.

 - Interpreter
+  Similar to [fengari](https://github.com/fengari-lua/fengari) for Lua (and Fennel)

   1. Tree-sitter parser
-  1. Walk the tree and evaluate like an interpreter.
+  1. Walk the tree and evaluate like an interpreter, such as using a JS-based VM.

 - Compile to JS
   Similar to what the Gleam interactive tutorial does: